AM/PM Animal Hospital

 • Drooling or dropping food from the mouth

-The first step towards correcting or maintaining excellent dental health in your pet is a dental assessment.
+Schedule a dental consult or talk with your veterinarian at your next visit about a dental assessment.
 A veterinarian will survey the teeth and gums, and determine if dental disease has occurred, and the extent of the damage.
-We recommend having a dental assessment at least once a year.
+At that time they can give recommendations and even provide you with an estimate if a dental cleaning is needed.

-After the assessment, the next step is often a dental cleaning.
 We will use an ultrasonic scaler to thoroughly remove plaque build-up from the teeth.
-This is followed by polishing to remove plaque.
+This is followed by polishing to remove any remaining plaque.
 Then, the teeth are rinsed.

 Join the AM/PM Animal Hospital Family Today!